Want to eat like people in the 1950s? They this 1950’s meal plan from a 1952 homemaking magazine. It’s an interesting look at a 1950s diet.

 Be sure to subscribe below to learn when I share new posts and get my free meal planning ebook.
 And follow on Facebook for even more 1950s fun.

 Want to see another 1950’s meal plan?
 My mom created one as well and tried it out.
-Read it here- Menu Monday 1950s Style.
+Read it here- Menu Monday 1950s Style and check out my 1950’s Summer Meal Plan for ideas for those hot summer nights.